-Along with looking at your existing data, you can also research similar associations in the same field and explore the online courses they offer.
+Along with looking at your existing data, you can also research similar associations in related fields and explore the online courses they offer.

 2. Make the online registration process easy to find and complete

-Once you have a worthy catalog of online courses for your members, it’s time to start encouraging your members to register.
+Once you have a catalog of online courses for your members to select from, it’s time to start encouraging your members to register.
 No matter what, your online registration process should be easy to find and complete.

 Within your association’s website, have a dedicated space for your online courses built into your main navigation or include a prominent link on your homepage.
 Include calls-to-action within your event calendar or other association offerings.

 Send out an email to your members letting them know about the online learning opportunities.
 Ensure that you place a clearly displayed link to your registration page so that users know exactly how to sign up if they want to.
 From there, it’s critical that your online course registration process is as streamlined and convenient as possible.
-Often, a registration form that takes too long or asks too many questions can even be what causes the potential attendee to simply click away.
+Often, a registration form that takes too long or asks too many questions can be what causes the potential attendee to simply give up in frustration.

-Creating an intuitive and quick sign up process is where a dependable online registration tool will come in handy.
+Creating an intuitive and quick sign-up process is where a dependable online registration tool will come in handy.
 Let’s take some insight from this scenario featuring the Northwest Hydroelectric Association.
 They needed a solution that not only automates the registration process but also centralizes data for helpful reporting.
-After investing in a solution, they said “It frees up time from having to manually input every entry,” ultimately streamlining the sign up process and setting them up for increased registrations.
+After investing in a solution, they said “It frees up time from having to manually input every entry,” ultimately streamlining the sign-up process and positioning them for increased registrations.